novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-110.md

 ---

-Kim Tae-hyun, who came outside to the yard, responded to Kim Sung-moo's recommendation by saying he would think about it.
+Kim Tae-hyun, who came out to the yard with a response to think about Kim Sung-moo's suggestion.

-‘Father was thinking similarly to me.’
+‘Father had similar thoughts to mine.’

-However, keeping Lee Hyun-woo by his side wasn't an easy task.
+However, keeping Lee Hyun-woo by his side was not an easy task.

-Since it was impossible for him to leave Jungle, Guseong had to acquire that company.
+Since it was impossible for him to leave Jungle, Guseong would have to acquire that company.

-In the past, it could have been bet at a reasonable price, but now its value was increasing day by day.
+In the past, they could have bet at an appropriate price, but now the value was increasing daily.

-Therefore, it was clear that the second method was being considered.
+Therefore, it was clear that he had the second method in mind.

-‘Ah-young’s partner?’
+‘A match for Ah-young?’

-Kim Tae-hyun was well aware that the two had been getting closer recently.
+Kim Tae-hyun was also well aware that the two had been getting close recently.

 And he thought about having Lee Hyun-woo as his brother-in-law.

 ‘Not bad.’

-Strategic marriages were frequent in chaebol families.
+Arranged marriages were common among chaebols.

-It was clear that one day both Kim Tae-hyun and Kim Ah-young would be tied to other chaebol groups as needed.
+Someday, both Kim Tae-hyun and Kim Ah-young would certainly be tied to other chaebol families out of necessity.

-Although Lee Hyun-woo wasn't from a chaebol family, he was showing abilities that surpassed that background.
+Although Lee Hyun-woo was not from a chaebol family, he was showing abilities that surpassed such a background.

-Moreover, it seemed that Kim Ah-young didn't dislike him.
+Moreover, it seemed that Kim Ah-young did not dislike him.

-‘Good.
-I'll help speed up the relationship between the two of you.’
+‘Alright.
+I'll help speed up the relationship between you two.’

 After thinking this far, Kim Tae-hyun picked up the phone and found Lee Hyun-woo's number.

-The phone didn't ring for long before he answered.
+It didn't take many rings before he answered.

 (Hello?)